-Subject: nāgā sādhu / fakir warrior monk as infantry skirmisher
+Subject: nāgā sādhu / fakir warrior monk as irregular infantry skirmisher

 Setting: Dadupanth sect, Rajasthan 18th-early 19thc

 Context (Event Photos, Primary Sources, Secondary Sources, Field Notes)

 "A martial tradition has characterized Hindu asceticism from a very early period.
 There must have been individual yogīs and various groups of ascetics who bore arms since the prehistoric past, but they were hardly noticed until about the seventh century AD.
 These armed ascetics formed the nucleus around which the later warriors, who were recruited mainly from the lower castes, became organized.
 These are called Nāgā sannyāsīs, the 'naked renouncers', or in short Nāgās.

 "In response to the aggressive invasions of the Muslim armies who forcibly conquered and ruled much of India from 1200 AD, a vast increase in the number of militant ascetics occurred and they were organized into a system of 'regiments' called Ākhārās.
 Originally the meaning of ākhārā is 'a place to train the body, to have training in arms'.
 Obviously, these Ākhārās were not meant to be centres of religious learning, yet many of the Nāgās performed severe austerities and various yogic practices."